aginies/pvirsh/README.md

 This wrapper is a **parralel virsh** command.

 This tool provides:
-* Selection of group of VM, possibility to use multi-group (yaml file)
-* Possibility to select a different group yaml file (default is groups.yaml)
-* Show the regexp per group
 * Launch parralel command on mulitiple VM selected by group
-* auto-completion of the **virsh** domain command
+* Auto-completion of the **virsh** domain command
 * Help on **virsh** command (display options)
-* Reports error/success per VM
+* Reports of error/success per VM
-* Interactive terminal or one shot command
+* An interactive terminal or a one shot command
-* use libvirt api to connect to host (local | ssh)
-* In Interactive mode: the prompt display which group you are currently managing
+* Interactive mode: the prompt display which group you are currently managing and the connector
-* Can execute a system command without leaving the interactive mode (exec)
+* Execution of a system command in interactive mode (exec)
+* group of VM: selection, show selected group(s), possibility to use multi-group
+* yaml file group: default is groups.yaml, option to change to any other file
-* Can display the list of VM selected
+* Displaying the list of VM selected according to the current group(s)
+* Displaying the "regexp" per group to select VM

 # Demo